-Vermont Technical College is an institutional member of the New England Association of Schools and Colleges, the Vermont Higher Education Council, American Association of Community Colleges, and the American Society for Engineering Education.
+Vermont Technical College is an institutional member of the New England Association of Schools and Colleges, the Vermont Higher Education Council, and the American Society for Engineering Education.

 Accreditation

 Vermont Technical College is accredited by the New England Association of Schools and Colleges.